ElektraInitiative/libelektra/src/plugins/yajl/README.md

   fall backs to string but warnings are produced.
 - Arrays will be normalized (to #0, #1, ..)
 - Comments of various JSON-dialects are discarded.
+- Mixing of arrays and maps is not detected and leads to corrupted JSON files.
+Please specify arrays to avoid such situations.

 Because of these potential problems a type checker and comments filter are highly recommended.